 I have a few close friends who have children with food allergies and I’ve always thought about how tough that must be.
 To be a parent and have to teach their children to understand what they can and cannot eat, to teach others about their children’s restrictive diet and to always wonder ‘what if’ when their children are out without them.

-We were recently thrown into this world of food allergies with our Little C. Little C has dealt with severe dermatitis since he was around 4 months old.
+We were recently thrown into this world of food allergies with Mitch.
+Mitch has dealt with severe dermatitis since he was around 4 months old.
 So severe that on bad flare days, his skin is like a raw open sore that just seeps.
 He would be in pain and his skin would just itch.
 The itching had to drive him crazy.
 I hated seeing my son like this.
 I felt so bad for him.

 Our Truth About Dermatitis and Food Allergies

 Well, I didn’t believe it.
 I knew what my eyes saw, I knew what my heart said, I knew what my mommy’s intuition said, and I knew I was right.
 We discussed this with the pediatrician, and he ordered an allergy blood test.
-We met with an allergist to get Little C’s full results and to make a plan of action if he indeed had allergies, which it turns out he does.
-Little C was diagnosed with allergies to milk, soy, wheat, egg white, peanut, cats and dogs.
+We met with an allergist to get Mitch’s full results and to make a plan of action if he indeed had allergies, which it turns out he does.
+Mitch was diagnosed with allergies to milk, soy, wheat, egg white, peanut, cats, and dogs.

-So far, by eliminating Little C’s food allergens from his diet, his skin totally cleared up, and it is so beautiful!
+So far, by eliminating Mitch’s food allergens from his diet, his skin totally cleared up, and it is so beautiful!
 The truth is dermatitis and food allergies go hand in hand, our son is living proof of this connection.